Life at AGS

-The library is a welcoming place and going there helps you become more familiar with school, make new friends and gain confidence.
-Of course, we want you to borrow books and read them, and the emphasis is on encouraging you to read for pleasure, whether your choice of book is a novel or a book about your favourite hobby.
+The library is a welcoming place; Year 8, 9 and 10 have library classes and the library is also open during some break and lunchtimes.
+The emphasis is on encouraging you to read for pleasure, whether your choice of book is a novel or a book about your favourite hobby.
 Each student is allowed to borrow 3 books for 2 weeks and they are a library member as soon as they join the school.

-In Antrim Grammar School we are focused on developing the character of every pupil.
+In Antrim Grammar School we are focused on the holistic development of each individual pupil, which includes building positive character traits like kindness, integrity and humility.
 All pupils carry a 'Character Card' which is a card that records positive actions and then rewards them as well as noting those areas of focus for a pupil to improve.
 The card is monitored by the Class Tutor throughout the academic year.

 Assessment in an integral part of school life.
 Here in Antrim Grammar School, we want all pupils to thrive.
 Our tracking system includes short tracking tests and longer examinations throughout the school year.
 This allows us to celebrate pupil success and also provide support by allowing teachers to intervene quickly to secure bespoke support for individual pupils.

 Communication is extremely important to us in Antrim Grammar School and the key method of communication from School to home is through ParentMail.
-PupilNotes is a newsletter that is sent to Parents/Guardians every week to inform families of the upcoming events, important information and also provides an opportunity to celebrate pupil achievements in School.
-In addition to sending Pupil Notes, we use ParentMail for communication about events, trips and collecting payments for simplicity.
+Friday Focus is a newsletter that is sent to Parents/Guardians every week to inform families of the upcoming events, important information and also provides an opportunity to celebrate pupil achievements in School.
+In addition to sending Friday Focus, we use ParentMail for communication about events, trips and collecting payments for simplicity.